-Heads and governors should note that from 1 September 2014 section 100 of the Children and Families Act 2014 placed a statutory duty on governing bodies (rather than Local Authorities) to ensure that arrangements are in place to support pupils with medical conditions whilst they are at school.
+Section 100 of the Children and Families Act 2014 places a statutory duty on governing bodies (rather than Local Authorities) to ensure that arrangements are in place to support pupils with medical conditions whilst they are at school.

 Schools should treat this policy as a template and adapt it to include the specific arrangements in place at their school.
-This approach is similar to that adopted for the Model School Safety Policy.
 It is essential that any procedures adopted from this model policy are followed in practice.